 Instrumentation and Services

-A standard synthesis on any of these machines delivers between 50 and 80 mg of peptide.
+A standard synthesis delivers between 50 and 80 mg of peptide.
 Custom syntheses are also possible (e.g., phosphopeptides, biotinylated peptides), with an additional cost being determined by the reagents used.

 The Polygen synthesizer is used to generate oligonucleotides.
 The cost depends on the scale of the synthesis needed.
 Many users choose to have their oligonucleotides purified, which can be done with Nensorb columns.
 Custom syntheses such as modified bases and phosphorothioate chemistries are also available, as are larger-scale syntheses.